Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal estimation

 Let $D=\{\vec{Y},\vec{A}\}$ and $\hat S(D)$ be an arbitrary estimator.
 If

 where $0<\epsilon<1$ then necessarily

 \end{prop}

-The proof of the proposition can be found in the Appendix.
-In \cite{arias-castro:11} the authors derived lower bounds for both support recovery and mean square error risk for adaptive compressive sensing.
+The proof of the proposition can be found in the \hyperref[app]{Appendix}.
+In Arias-Castro, Cand\`{e}s and Davenport \cite{arias-castro:11}, the authors derived lower bounds for both support recovery and mean square error risk for adaptive compressive sensing.
 In their setting $l=m$, and each row of the matrix $\vec{A}$ has expected norm at most 1.
-These two constrains imply the Frobenius norm constrain in Proposition~\ref{prop:CS_lowerbound}.
+These two constraints imply the Frobenius norm constraint in Proposition~\ref{prop:CS_lowerbound}.
 Theorem~2 in that paper states that the minimum signal amplitude $x_{\min}$ must be greater than $\sqrt{n/m}$ to ensure that support recovery is possible within the class of all possible $s$-sparse signals.
-In contrast, our result shows that lower bound is not entirely tight.
-Formally, if $s=o(n)$ and
+In contrast, our result shows that the lower bound is not entirely tight.
+Formally, if $s=\mathrm{o}(n)$ and

 we have necessarily